← All posts

 If one company sells an isolated recommendation engine and another owns directory presence, intake, pipeline, communications, compliance, and reporting, the second company has a stronger position even before any IP discussion starts.

-That is because the customer is not comparing one feature against another.
+The customer is not comparing one feature against another.
 The customer is comparing one workflow against another.

 2. Better data compounding